SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/device-profile.md

 <td>c8y_DeviceProfile.software.action</td>
 <td>string</td>
 <td>Yes</td>
-<td>Action to perform on the packaged describing if the software shall be installed or removed</td>
+<td>Action to perform on the package describing if the software should be installed or removed</td>
 </tr>
 <tr>
 <td>c8y_DeviceProfile.software.version</td>